 Overview

-This project is a physically-based path tracer built from the ground up in C++ and CUDA for the University of Pennsylvania's CIS 565: GPU Programming and Architecture course.
-Path tracing is a rendering technique that simulates light transport by tracing rays backward from the camera.
-Each ray bounces off surfaces, accumulating color and lighting information until it hits a light source or is terminated.
+First, a quick introduction to Path Tracing.
+Path tracing is a physically-based rendering technique that simulates light transport by tracing rays backward from the camera into the scene.
+Each ray bounces off surfaces, accumulating color and lighting information until it either hits a light source or is terminated.
 By averaging many randomly sampled paths per pixel, the algorithm converges to a photorealistic image with accurate global illumination, soft shadows, and complex light interactions.

 GPU Implementation